bkochanowski/ToDoMobileApp/README.md

        WSL on Ubuntu 20.04 distribution

 # 2. Basic description:
     Mobile application implemented in Python 3.8 using the KIVY framework dedicated to Android devices, but after compilation it should also work on the desktop/iOS.
 App consists of a simple interface with a toolbar at the top that allows navigation between the two available screens:
-    1) a list of tasks
+        1) list of tasks
-    2) a list of products to buy.
+        2) list of products to buy.

     Each item of the task consists of a title, task details of the task and a deadline which consists of date and time.
 The task widgets are meant to be displayed i 3 different colors depending on the date of the assumed completion.
 Any missed tasks with an expired deadline are shown in red color, while tasks for the current day are highlighted in yellow.

     In order to add a new task just select "dodaj zadanie" in the context menu.
 In this case, a new popup window is displayed with a text field to fill and two interactive buttons for selecting the date and time.
-If necessary, it is possible to update each of the above-mentioned data in an already created task.
-    There is a special button for this.
+    If necessary, there is a feature that makes possible to update each of the above-mentioned data in an already created task.
+There is a specific button for this.
 The application has the ability to deselect already purchased products from the list - they are then graphically marked and separated from other products still on the list.